dd9jn/rfc4880bis/crypto-refresh.md

 - MPI of Elgamal secret exponent x.

+### Algorithm-Specific Part for ECDSA Keys

+The public key is this series of values:

+- a variable-length field containing a curve OID, formatted as follows:

+  - a one-octet size of the following field; values 0 and 0xFF are reserved for future extensions,

+  - the octets representing a curve OID, defined in {{ecc-curve-oid}};

+- a MPI of an EC point representing a public key.

+The secret key is this single multiprecision integer:

+- MPI of an integer representing the secret key, which is a scalar of the public EC point.

+### Algorithm-Specific Part for ECDH Keys

+The public key is this series of values:

+- a variable-length field containing a curve OID, formatted as follows:

+  - a one-octet size of the following field; values 0 and 0xFF are reserved for future extensions,

+  - the octets representing a curve OID, defined in {{ecc-curve-oid}};

+- a MPI of an EC point representing a public key;

+- a variable-length field containing KDF parameters, formatted as follows:

+  - a one-octet size of the following fields; values 0 and 0xff are reserved for future extensions;

+  - a one-octet value 1, reserved for future extensions;

+  - a one-octet hash function ID used with a KDF;

+  - a one-octet algorithm ID for the symmetric algorithm used to wrap the symmetric key used for the message encryption; see {{ec-dh-algorithm-ecdh}} for details.

+Observe that an ECDH public key is composed of the same sequence of fields that define an ECDSA key, plus the KDF parameters field.

+The secret key is this single multiprecision integer:

+- MPI of an integer representing the secret key, which is a scalar of the public EC point.

 ## Compressed Data Packet (Tag 8)

 The Compressed Data packet contains compressed data.